feed3r/shepherd/docs/env-consume.md

 # Consuming Environments

-After installing `shpdctl` on your system, a directory named `.hdenvs` will be created in your home directory.
+After installing `shepctl` on your system, a directory named `.hdenvs` will be created in your home directory.
 This is where the tool manages and stores all your environments.
 Each environment is isolated within its own private directory,